 - If your child is an infant.
 Do not give this drug to an infant.

-- You may need extra potassium.
-Talk with your doctor.
+- Your child may need extra potassium.
+Talk with the doctor.

 - Signs of fluid and electrolyte problems like mood changes, confusion, muscle pain or weakness, a heartbeat that does not feel normal, very bad dizziness or passing out, fast heartbeat, more thirst, seizures, feeling very tired or weak, not hungry, unable to pass urine or change in the amount of urine produced, dry mouth, dry eyes, or very bad upset stomach or throwing up.